MySql Replication

 SHOW BINARY LOG STATUS;

-Note the log file and position from SHOW BINARY LOG STATUS
+Note the log file and position from SHOW BINARY LOG STATUS for later use.

 4. Configure the Replica Server 🔧